Lhemamou/lhemamou.github.io/_pages/about.md

 2. infer social competencies of the candidate
 3. compare the results obtained through machine learning with results in IO psychology, especially for non-verbal behavior.

+I'm also interested in Fairness especially disentanglement models and adversarial methods.

 Collaborators
 ======